lisn3/WeTrade/README.md

-# WeTrade
+# WeTrade: A Quality-Driven, Privacy-Preserving, and Economically-Fair Data Marketplace for Deep Learning

-This project implement WeTrade--a privacy preserving data marketplace for deep learning.
+We (partially) release the source code used in the WeTrade draft to assist the paper review.
+Please do not distribute it.
+Full implementation with detailed comments will be released at a proper time.

-contract/-- smart contract on Ethereum.
+contract/-- smart contract deployable on Ethereum.

-image recover/--using autoencoder to recover the target image.
+image recovery/--using autoencoder to recover the target image.

          Note: fetch data from Mura densenet/dataloader/MURA-v1.1/ model privacy/--encrypt one layer of an model, test its performance